NASAWorldWind/NASAWorldWind.github.io/content/web/tutorials/simplest-example.md

 ## Simplest Example

 This step-by-step tutorial illustrates how to use Web WorldWind in an HTML file.
+Zoom in with your mouse wheel (or a pinch gesture for mobile devices).
+Drag the mouse or your finger to pan around the globe.
+Drag the right mouse button or your two fingers upward to tilt the globe.

+{{% latestWorldWindScript url="https://files.worldwind.arc.nasa.gov/artifactory" repo="web" %}}
+{{% simplestExample %}}

 ---